cosmicjs/docs/docs/README.md

   icon: '/icons/graphql.svg'
 - title: 'CLI'
   url: '/cli/'
-  description: 'Use the power of Cosmic JS from the comfort of your command-line tool.'
+  description: 'Use the power of Cosmic from the comfort of your command-line tool.'
   icon: '/icons/terminal.svg'
 - title: 'Functions'
   url: '/functions/'